Nvidia GeForce Tweak Guide

 The available options are Adaptive and Prefer Maximum Performance.
 If Adaptive is chosen, the graphics card automatically steps down in clock speed in games and 3D applications if they aren't generating a high GPU load.
 If Prefer Maximum Performance is chosen, when running any game or 3D application, the GPU will maintain its maximum clock speed regardless of load.
 The Adaptive setting shouldn't cause any problems in modern games, as the GPU will always run at full speed when required without interruption.
 However, in old games which generate much lower GPU loads, the graphics card may constantly downclock when set to Adaptive, and this may cause issues such as fluctuating performance and stuttering.
 Alternatively, using the Prefer Maximum Performance option should also be fine, as most games require maximum clock speeds for optimal performance, but you may run into situations where the GPU does not properly downclock back to 2D clock speeds once the game is exited.

-I recommend that Power Management Mode be set to Adaptive under Global Settings.
+I recommend that Power Management Mode be set to the default of Optimal Power under Global Settings.
 For any games for which you believe your GPU is constantly downclocking, you can change this setting to Prefer Maximum Performance under the Program Settings tab to ensure the highest possible clock rates at all times.
 Remember that this setting only relates to games and other 3D applications, not to 2D applications or the Windows Desktop.
 Note also that if you run a multi-monitor and/or high refresh rate display your idle clocks may be slightly higher regardless of this setting, which is normal.

 Shader Cache: Shaders are programs written to implement customizeable visual effects in games, such as various lighting, shadow and surface effects.
 These shader programs are often compiled (prepared for execution) during loading screens, or in open-world games they may be compiled as you move to a new area or see new objects.
 The act of compiling shaders can increase loading times, and if the shaders are compiling during gameplay, this can increase CPU usage, reducing performance and also possibly resulting in stuttering.
 Worse still, compiled shaders are usually discarded after you exit a game, so the process is repeated the next time you run the game.
 The Shader Cache feature in the GeForce drivers is designed to create a storage location for compiled shaders on your drive so that the next time you run a game and it needs to use particular shaders, it can use the precompiled stored shaders rather than compiling them again.
 This should speed up loading times, improve performance and reduce the potential for stutter.